 Companies and individuals can use goals to:

-1. Communicate what to focus on (and what to block out)
+- Communicate what to focus on (and what to deprioritize)

-3. Help employees define and meet their own career development milestones
+- Help individuals define and meet their own career development milestones

-The two most popular frameworks for corporate goal setting are SMART goals and OKRs.
+The two most popular frameworks for corporate goal-setting are SMART goals and OKRs.
 Here’s a closer look at each so you can decide which one is best for your company.

 - Specific: Does the goal have specific means and ends?